Tribal Health Improvement Program (T-HIP) Manual

 Manual Organization

 This manual provides information specifically for Tribal Health Improvement Program (T-HIP) services.
-Other essential information for providers is contained in the separate General Information for Providers manual, available on the IHS page of the Provider Information website.
+Other essential information for providers is contained in the separate General Information for Providers Manual, available on the IHS page of the Provider Information website.
 Providers are responsible both manuals.

 A table of contents and an index allow you to quickly find answers to most questions.
 There is a list of contacts at the beginning of this manual and additional contacts and websites on the Contact Us page of the Provider Information website.